sscholbe/heli-predict/README.md

 # Neural Network Trajectory Prediction for Helicopters in Battlefield 4
 This is a machine learning side project I have worked on from time to time for the past few months.
-The goal is to increase the accuracy of an aimbot against helicopters in Battlefield 4 using neural networks.
+The goal is to increase the accuracy of an aimbot against attack helicopters in Battlefield 4 using neural networks.

 Some disclaimers at first:
 - This project is solely for educational purposes, and I do not endorse cheating.